Dean (South Korean singer): 2020–present: Hiatus, features, and comeback

 On March 10, 2021, it was revealed that Dean would feature on South Korean singer-songwriter IU's upcoming fifth studio album Lilac, on the song "Troll" which was released on March 25 along with the rest of the album.
-The two previously collaborated when Dean made a special appearance at IU's Palette Tour in Busan on November 3, 2017 where they performed a duet of IU's "Can't Love You Anymore".
+The two previously collaborated when Dean made a special appearance at IU's Palette Tour in Busan on November 3, 2017, where they performed a duet of IU's "Can't Love You Anymore".

 On March 7, 2022, Dean and Lee Hi were featured on Rad Museum's song "Off-Line", the 7th track from Rad Museum's first full-length album: [RAD].
-The accompanying music video was released on you.will.knovv's YouTube channel the same day and starred Rad Museum, Lee Hi, and Dean.
+The accompanying music video was released on you.will.knovv's YouTube channel on the same day and starred Rad Museum, Lee Hi, and Dean.

-On February 14, 2023, Dean appeared as a feature on Wesley Joseph's song "SUGAR DIVE".
-The song and music video were released ahead of Wesley Joseph's EP: GLOW.
+On February 14, 2023, Dean appeared as a feature on Wesley Joseph's song "Sugar Dive".
+The song and music video were released ahead of Wesley Joseph's EP Glow.

+In November 2023, Dean reactivated his Instagram account and archived all of his posts, fueling speculation about an upcoming comeback.
+It was later announced that Dean would release the single "Die 4 You" on November 18, his first solo single in over 4 years.
+It was his first song to chart on the Circle Digital Chart in over 5 years, debuting at number 191, and peaking at number 9.

+In early 2024, Dean appeared as a feature on Tabber's song "Chi-Ka".
+The song and music video were released ahead of Dean and Tabber's multi-city tour of Asia in March 2024, and ahead of Tabber's EP Madness Always Turns to Sadness.
+Later in the year, he collaborated with French Kiwi Juice on the two-part single titled 3:33, including Ctrl and NASA.
+It was released in November 2024, his first under a new deal with Island Records.